Cricket: Sri Lanka Vs Afghanistan 1st ODI Scores - UrduPoint

 Cricket: Sri Lanka Vs Afghanistan 1st ODI Scores

-Kandy, (APP - UrduPoint / Pakistan Point News - 9th Feb, 2024) Brief scores from the first innings of the first one-day international between Sri Lanka and Afghanistan at Pallekele on Friday:
+Kandy, (APP - UrduPoint / Pakistan Point News - 10th Feb, 2024) Brief scores from the first one-day international between Sri Lanka and Afghanistan at Pallekele on Friday:

 Toss: Afghanistan